 The time has never been better to think about environmental protection and conserving resources.
 Climate change is a top topic on almost every news program, and green marketing overpowers our supermarket shelves.
 But unfortunately, you don’t hear anyone talking about how to use rainwater for their own benefit.
 Yet it’s one of the simplest things you can do for yourself and in the fight for our planet.

-Rainwater utilization for Kliemannsland
+Rainwater harvesting for Kliemannsland

 Kliemannsland is setting a good example, as it has done with many other projects.
 On the farm, where we adults never lose the inner child, the use of rainwater will be very important in the future.
 As a climate partner, we will be working together with Fynn Kliemann’s team in the coming years and will be implementing great and innovative projects.
 The starting signal was given with the first project.
 Using rainwater for toilet flushing.